 The retainers are made for comfortable overnight wear, effectively maintain your new smile, and include a complimentary whitening foam and carrying case.

-Candid aligner treatment costs $2400, which covers your entire set of clear aligners and remote monitoring.
-The impression kits typically cost $98, but they are currently 50% off (just $47) due to the coronavirus pandemic.
+Candid aligner treatment costs $2,400, which covers your entire set of clear aligners and remote monitoring.

 If you can’t afford to pay for treatment right away, Candid also offers a payment plan.
-You will pay $399 up-front, and then $99/24 months.
-A Candid retainer costs $99 and includes free shipping.
+You will pay $399 up-front, and then $99 for 24 months.
+The retainer costs $99 and includes free shipping.

 Unlike other direct-to-consumer aligner companies, Candid Co. only works with highly qualified orthodontists, rather than general dentists.
 General dentists can also provide orthodontic treatment, but orthodontists are tooth straightening experts.
 Working exclusively with orthodontists provides patients with higher quality care.